NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 ```
 </details>

-Also change in `index_genome` to use a wildcard rather than a hardcoded genome
+Also change in `index_genome` to use a wildcard rather than a hard-coded genome
 id.
 Here you will run into a complication if you have followed the previous
 instructions and use the `expand()` expression.
 We want the list to expand to
 `["intermediate/{genome_id}.1.bt2", "intermediate/{genome_id}.2.bt2", ...]`,
-*i.e.* only expanding the wildcard referring to the bowtie2 index.
+*i.e.* only expanding the wildcard referring to the Bowtie2 index.
 To keep the
 `genome_id` wildcard from being expanded we have to "mask" it with double curly
 brackets: `{{genome_id}}`.
-In addition, we need to replace the hardcoded
+In addition, we need to replace the hard-coded
 `intermediate/NCTC8325` in the shell directive of the rule with the genome id
 wildcard.
 Inside the shell directive the wildcard object is accessed with this
-syntax: `{wildcards.genome_id}`, so the bowtie2-build command should be:
+syntax: `{wildcards.genome_id}`, so the Bowtie2-build command should be:

 ```bash
 bowtie2-build tempfile intermediate/{wildcards.genome_id} > {log}